-Make the meal a time when electronics are not invited, you can set limits on technology.
-The TV distracts from meaningful interaction and headphones isolate the individuals.
-Cell phone activity via texting or phone calls or Facebook scrolling, should all be limited or even eliminated completely.
+Make your meal together a time when electronics are not invited.
+It’s important to set limits on technology.
+The TV distracts from meaningful interaction and ear buds isolate the individuals.
+Cell phone activity, whether it be texting or phone calls or Facebook scrolling, should all be limited or even eliminated completely.
 This goes for parents as well as children.
 Phones, tablets, and TVs rob families of valuable eye contact.
 If it’s too tempting, then maybe everyone should check their electronics at the door to further emphasize the importance of the family together time.

 Think about the seating arrangement strategically.
 Instead of Mom and Dad sitting together at one end, it might be helpful to put one parent between kids that tend to bicker or move Dad or Mom more toward the center of the table to help encourage the dialogue.

 The Social Aspect

 Plan the social component of the meal, not just the menu.
 You might read a passage of scripture such as one of the parables.
 The “Parable of the Sower” in Matthew 13:3-9 is a great story that shares the importance of having a soft heart toward God’s Word.
 You might then share with your family how the Lord is working in your life and look for ways to connect your kids to God’s Spiritual Strength.
 Talk about how he’s working in your child’s life and praise him together for how he’s operating in your family.
 What an amazing opportunity for you to have with your kids.

 Not all conversation needs to be spiritual in nature.
 Just talking about the day, what people are learning, and telling stories that might be interesting to others, strengthens your family identity.
 This time in your child’s life will be gone before you know it.
 Make the most of every moment with your kids.
 Laugh and enjoy life together as you sit around the table.